 - Provide an approved evaluation of evidence of successful completion of secondary school, equal to a U.S. high school diploma.
 Note: An English translation may be required for approval.
 Evaluation must be submitted directly from a NACES (National Association of Credential Evaluation Services) member evaluator.
 A list of NACES members can be found at www.naces.org

 Provide evidence of English language proficiency by one of the following:

-Complete the Affidavit of Support with official documentation of financial support in the amount of $19,294 to cover tuition and expenses for one academic year.
-This amount is subject to change based on the current rate of tuition, books and cost of living in the local area.
+Complete the Affidavit of Support with official documentation of financial support in the amount of $28,108 ($17,985 with Sponsor's Affidavit of Free Room & Board) to cover tuition and expenses for one academic year.

 A portion will be used to pay first semester tuition and fees.
 The balance will remain in escrow to be applied to your last semester.
 This amount is subject to change based on the current tuition rate for international students.